HoGentTIN/hogent-markdown-slides/README.md

 reveal-md --static
 ```

-This will create the directory [](./html/).
+This will create the [html](./html/) folder.
 You can always delete this directory if you want to.

 ### Generate PDF